-The College of Family Physicians of Canada is your College and the Section of Residents is your voice with the CFPC.
-The CFPC is the national voice of family medicine, representing family doctors at the local, provincial and national level.
+The College of Family Physicians of Canada (CFPC) is your College and the Section of Residents is your voice at the CFPC.
+The CFPC is the national voice of family medicine, representing family doctors at the local, provincial, and national levels.
 As a member you have an important and influential voice within your new discipline.
 We encourage you to participate.

 Section of Residents

-All first year family medicine residents automatically become members of the College and the Section of Residents.
+All first-year family medicine residents automatically become members of the CFPC and the Section of Residents.
 The Council of the Section of Residents (the governing body of the Section) is composed of R1 and R2 representatives elected by their peers from each family medicine program.

 The Council’s mandate is to strengthen and improve family medicine training across Canada.
-It provides a strong voice for family medicine residents and has significant input into CFPC initiatives and policies with representation at the CFPC Board of Directors and on several key College committees.
+It provides a strong voice for family medicine residents and has significant input into CFPC initiatives and policies.
 The CFPC values input from all family medicine residents and would encourage you to be in touch with your local representative.
 View a list of representatives.

 These pages and the rest of the CFPC website are an important resource for you as you move through your training program and beyond.
-We encourage you to explore it and to become involved in your College now and in your future career.
+We encourage you to explore these pages and to become involved in your College now and in your future career.

 Benefits for residents as CFPC members include:

 - Free access to the online version of the Self LearningTM program, as well as access to the College’s library service for literature searches and other research support.

 - Free subscription to Canadian Family Physician (CFP), the College’s medical journal, published monthly.